 Let’s take a look at a new working group created in the industrial age: the Schriftkünstler, a German-language term for the type designers active during this period.
 Who belongs to the group of Schriftkünstler and who does not?
-Walter Tiemann – a classically-trained painter who later worked as a book designer and academy professor, and who also prepared a number of designs for typefaces that were published by the Klingspor foundry – is a clear-cut example of a Schriftkünstler.
+Walter Tiemann – a classically trained painter who later worked as a book designer and academy professor, and who also prepared several designs for typefaces that were published by the Klingspor foundry – is a clear-cut example of a Schriftkünstler.
 In my dissertation, I presented a classification system of the type designers active during the late nineteenth and early twentieth centuries, but this may not have been clear enough.
-A Schriftkünstler was an individual who prepared a design as a drawing on paper.
-He or she did not produce the subsequently-executed industrially-manufactured master forms for the casting of the movable metal type himself or herself.
+A Schriftkünstler was someone who prepared a design as a drawing on paper.
+He or she did not produce the industrially manufactured master forms for the casting of the movable metal type himself or herself.

 Before industrialisation, there were no Schriftkünstler*innen.
 Drawing can only be definitively identified as a specific step within the process of making typefaces beginning in the second half of the nineteenth century.
 In the pre-industrial era, it was still possible – and sometimes even common – for type-making craftsmen to become recognised, and treated a bit like brilliant artists (at least within the printing industry).
 After industrialisation and even into the 1960s, German punchcutters were typically only celebrated within the printing industry after they died.
 Just like on the Bauer foundry advertising sheet shown above.

 The punchcutter Louis Hoell ran the Bauer’s engraving department from 1916 until his death in 1935.
 You might remember Hoell from earlier in this article: around 1900, he cut Eckmann for the Rudhard foundry.
 On the sheet shown above, he is listed together with three of Bauer’s type designers – who themselves would have still been alive when the sheet was printed.
 Weiß and Renner, for example, worked as freelancers for Bauer.
 Jost was the company’s artistic director.
-Weiß, Jost and Renner are each described in typefaces that have always been attributed to them, while Hoell’s text is composed in Bauer’s Bodoni-Antiqua, a revival of Giambattista Bodoni typefaces.
+Weiß, Jost and Renner are each described in typefaces that have always been attributed to them, while Hoell’s text is composed in Bauer’s Bodoni-Antiqua, a revival of Giambattista Bodoni’s typefaces.
+You might know this design by its later name, Bauer Bodoni.
 The “design” of Bauer’s Bodoni-Antiqua is not usually attributed to Hoell, although he is often acknowledged as having cut its punches.
 I recommend the following attribution scheme for the typeface:

 - Name: Bodoni-Antiqua (later referred to as “Bauer Bodoni,” even in Germany)